taylorcourtney/BouncingBall/README.md

 # BouncingBall
-First big project: ball that bounces on button click
+First project: ball that bounces on button click

-Open Android Studio and click checkout form version control.
-Enter the URL that is shown on the side.
+Click button that says clone in desktop on this page.
+Open Android Studio and click open existing project.
+Navigate to where you saved this project to and double-click on the build.gradle.